-- All pit sites must be set-up as per the direction of Event Officials. - Each team in the HPV, EEV and TRYathlon endurance trials will be allocated a site in the pit area, except where schools with three entries in a category will be allocated two pits sites. - All pit sites are numbered and are a minimum of 2.8 metres wide by 2.0 metres deep. - Where possible, pit numbers are the same as the team number. - All teams must leave approx 1 metre clearance area in front of their pit site for rider changeovers and for other teams to have line of sight of the track and pit lane. - There is no existing shelter in the Pit areas. - Teams are encouraged to erect a small tent or arrange to share a tent with another team. - Teams are encouraged to erect a team or school banner in their designated pit area(s) including team numbers.
-A banner about two by one metres would be ideal. - HPV A teams are required to share their pit spaces but not tools and resources with Try-athlon teams for their Friday night Try-athlon Practice session. - No vehicles or trailers will be allowed in the Try-athlon pit areas.
+- All pit sites must be set-up as per the direction of Event Officials. - Each team in the HPV, EEV and Try-athlon endurance trials will be allocated a site in the pit area, except where schools with three entries in a category will be required to utilise two pits sites. - All pit sites are numbered and are a minimum of 2.8 metres wide by 2.0 metres deep. - Where possible, pit numbers are the same as the team number. - All teams must leave approx 1 metre clearance area in front of their pit site for rider changeovers and for other teams to have line of sight of the track and pit lane. - Closed shoes must be worn in pit lane. - There is no existing shelter in the Pit areas.

+Teams are encouraged to erect a small tent, or arrange to share a tent with another team.
+Teams are encouraged to erect a team or school banner in their designated pit area(s) including team numbers.
+A banner about two by one metres would be ideal.

+- HPV A teams are required to share their pit spaces but not tools and resources with Try-athlon teams for their Friday night Try-athlon Practice session. - No vehicles or trailers will be allowed in the Try-athlon pit areas.

-Speed in Pits
+8.2 Speed in Pits